kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_TracksSelectionMode.md

 ## Tracks Selection Mode

-This document describes how to use tracks selection modes.
+This document describes how to use track selection modes in the player.

->Note: Tracks selection modes are available for audio and text tracks only!
+>Note: Track selection modes are available for audio and text tracks only!

 ### Available Modes and Behavior

-There are 3 available modes:
+There are three available track selection modes:

-1. Off - the default mode, in this mode audio takes the default selection and text if off.
+* Off - This is the default mode; in this mode, audio takes the default selection and text if off.
-2. Auto - Selects the language by the device locale if available, if not takes the default selection from the stream instead (if there is one).
+* Auto - In this mode, the player selects the language by the device locale if available; if not, it takes the default selection from the stream instead (if there is one).
-3. Selection - A specific selection, in this mode you provide a specific selection you would like to use.
+* Selection - This mode uses a specific selection, where you'll need to provide the specific selection you'd like to use.

-#### Text Tracks Selection
+#### Text Track Selection

 >swift